Maghrebis: Name

-Maghrebis were known in ancient and medieval times as the Roman Africans or Moors.
+Maghrebis were known during ancient and medieval times as the Mauri and Moors.
 The word Moor is of Phoenician origin.
 The etymology of the word can be traced back to the Phoenician term Mahurin, meaning "Westerners", from which the ancient Greeks derive Mauro, and from which Latin derives Mauri.

 The Arabic term maghrib (مغرب) was given by the first Muslim Arab settlers to the recently conquered region located west of the Umayyad capital of Damascus in the 7th century AD.
 It initially referred to the area extending from Alexandria in the east to the Atlantic Ocean in the west.

 Religion

-Historic records of religion in the Maghreb region show its gradual inclusion in the Classical World, with coastal colonies established first by Phoenicians, Greeks, and later extensive conquest and rule by the Romans.
+Historic records of religion in the coastal Mediterranean Maghreb show its inclusion in the Classical World, with coastal colonies established first by Phoenicians, Greeks, and later extensive conquest and rule by the Romans.
 By the 2nd century common era, the area had become a center of Latin-speaking Christianity.
 Both Roman settlers and Romanized Berbers converted to Christianity.
 The region produced figures such as Christian Church writer Tertullian (c.
 155 – c.
 202); and Christian Church martyrs or leading figures such as St Cyprian of Carthage (c.
 210 – 258); Saint Monica; her son the philosopher Augustine of Hippo (354 – 430); and Julia of Corsica (5th century).
 The region was a birthplace of many Christians movements such as Arianism and Donatism, which have since been abandoned.